mikasa ackerman attack of titan waifu

 Quick Answer

-Mikasa Ackerman is one of the main deuteragonists of Attack on Titan.
-The official series material and later franchise coverage frame her as an elite Survey Corps soldier with extraordinary combat skill, a famously stoic personality, and an emotional core centered on Eren and the scarf he gave her.
-Fans still obsess over her because she combines iconic design, cold precision, tragic loyalty, and one of the most recognizable protector archetypes in modern anime.
+Mikasa Ackerman is one of the central heroines of Attack on Titan, an elite Survey Corps soldier known for extraordinary combat skill, stoic focus, and a deep emotional bond to Eren Yeager.
+Fans still love her because she combines instantly recognizable design, frightening competence, tragic loyalty, and one of the strongest protector archetypes in modern anime.

 Character Snapshot